USA

 Apply for a Semester or Academic Year and create an experience that’s uniquely yours!

-Start your exchange by joining Soft Landing Camp in New York City.
+Start your exchange by joining the Welcome Camp in New York City.
 You never know how you’ll feel leaving home on your own for such a big adventure.
 Expect a warm welcome and a few fantastic days discovering one of the world’s most iconic cities!

-Soft Landing Camp is only available for students who start in the August semester and is at an additional fee of AU$1,995/ NZ$2,150.
+The Welcome Camp is only available for students who start their exchange in August and is an additional fee of AU$1,995/ NZ$2,150.

 Some programs allow you to decide where to spend your exchange program.
 Select High School students can pick the high school they will attend.